BackbeatNeilson/louisneilson/content/projects/ortho-guide/punctuation.md

 ---
 title: "Punctuation"
+cover: "/images/guide/towfiqu-barbhuiya-oZuBNC-6E2s-unsplash.jpg"
 ---

 # 4. Punctuation

-## Quotation marks
+## Quotation Marks
 Double quotation marks for full quotations.
-Single quotation marks for nested quotations or isolated linguistic terms.
+Single quotation marks for nested quotations or referenced terms.
 Example: “Joe said, ‘Are you sure about that?’”.

-## Oxford comma
+## Oxford Comma
 Always used.

 ## Ampersand (&)
-Use “and” in all prose.
-Use “&” only within list clauses to create internal pairings:
+Use “and” in prose.
+Use “&” only to create internal sub-pairings.
-*shoes & coat, oranges, tutu, guns & ammunition, and a cake*.
+Example: shoes & coat, oranges, tutu, guns & ammunition, and a cake.

-## Mathematical operators
+## Mathematical Operators
-Use spacing around operators: *x + y = z*.
+Use spacing around operators: x + y = z.
-Prefer LaTeX or MathJax where available.
+MathJax is first preference: https://www.mathjax.org/#gettingstarted
+LaTeX is second preference.

-## Possessives and plurals
+## Possessives and Plurals
-Names ending in *s* take only an apostrophe: *Louis’ chair*.
+Names ending in s take only an apostrophe: Louis’ chair.
-Plurals do not use apostrophes: *As*, *Bs*, *1990s*.
+Plurals do not use apostrophes: As, Bs, 1990s.

+## Abbreviation Period Rule
+• If the abbreviation ends with the final letter of the full word, omit the period (Dr).
+• If not, include the period (Prof.).
+*et al.* retains the period on *al.* because it abbreviates *alii*.

 Return to the [manual index](./).